boazbk/tcs/lec_07_other_models.md

 myxor(myxor,[1,0,1])
 ```

-If you do this, you will get the following complaint from the interpreter: `TypeError: myxor() missing 1 required positional argument`.
+If you do this, you will get the following complaint from the interpreter:

+`TypeError: myxor() missing 1 required positional argument`

 The problem is that `myxor` expects _two_ inputs- a function and a list- while in the call to `me` we only provided a list.
 To correct this, we modify the call to also provide the function itself: